 How to React to Threatening Behavior & Words

-First you have to analyze the threat.
-Did your partner threaten to kill you while holding a gun?
-You’d better get the hell out of there.
 Did they threaten to kill you if you leave them?
 This is also very serious and could be true!
-However, if you’re not walking out the door that moment, you don’t have to worry about imminent death.
+However, if you walk out the door at that moment, you don’t have to worry about imminent death.
 Abusers can’t kill a person they cannot find.

-However, it is very important to take threats like these very seriously.
+It is very important to take threats like these very seriously.
 Most people would be heart-sick, depressed, sad, or even anxious if their lover left them.
-Most people would not go out and kill them, and regardless of how many times you’ve heard it said, most people would never say this to someone they love.
+Most people would not kill them, but abusive people might.
+And no matter how many times your abuser has said it to you, decent people don’t say this to someone they love.

-A similar version of that statement is “I will kill myself if you…” Abusive people may kill themselves if you leave, but chances are they will kill you first.
-I would take this threat as seriously as one upon my own life.
+A similar version of that statement is “I will kill myself if you...”
+Abusive people may kill themselves if you leave, but chances are they will kill you first.
+I know you should take this suicide threat as seriously as one upon your own life.

 *Remember that these statements are to help you feel better and detach from your abuser’s antics.
 They do not guarantee that your abuser will stop abusing you, nor do they protect you from further abuse.
 You should fill out a safety plan so you know what you will do if things get out of hand.